nextbreakpoint/flink-k8s-toolbox/README.md

 Please note that you **MUST** run only one operator for each namespace to avoid conflicts.

-A service account is created when installing the operator Helm chart:
+The service account flink-operator is created when installing the Helm chart:

     helm install flink-k8s-toolbox-operator --namespace flink-operator helm/flink-k8s-toolbox-operator